Cambridgeshire Cats: History

-Present-day Cats (2002 to present)

 Three years later, the club was reformed under their present name of the Cambridgeshire Cats by Chris Wallis, and they entered the Division Two South of the BSL, where they qualified for the playoffs at the first attempt by finishing third out of nine teams, before losing to the Plymouth Admirals in the quarter-final.
 2003 saw them perform even better, recording a perfect 10–0 regular season record and finishing top of the South East Conference.
 They were drawn at home to the Southern Sundevils in their quarter-final, and needed two periods of overtime before eventually beating them 9–6.
 However, they lost their semi-final at home to the Bristol Aztecs.

 Despite this disappointment, they were awarded promotion to the new Division 1A, where they finished third in their group and earned a wild-card playoff slot only to lose once again to the Aztecs, this time by a single point.
 2005 saw them struggle with player moes and two changes at head coach.
 Winning only one game and scoring just 40 points, they were bottom of the South conference, resulting in them being relegated to Division Two.

 2006 saw them surge back to success under Head Coach Rick Bice, finishing with a 5–4–1 record, barely missing out on the playoffs.
 In 2007, further success saw them qualify for the playoffs after finishing second in the South East conference with a 7–3 record before losing away to the South Wales Warriors 13–7 in the quarter-final.

-In 2008, the Cats were moved into the Eastern Conference and recorded their strongest showing since 2003, finishing top with a 9–1 record and achieving an automatic spot in the playoff quarter-finals by virtue of one of South Wales Warriors nine wins coming by way of forfeit.
-They met the Warriors at home and beat them 21–12 to set up an away semi-final at the London Cobras, a team who had won their group with a perfect 10–0 record and conceded just nine points all season.
-The strength of their London opponents proved too much, with the Cobras winning 32–0.

-2009 saw a change in leadership as Coach Rick Bice handed the head coaching reins over to Bob Shaw.